ivmavi/tests-python/README.md

 * Create your own fork
 * Add your code and your tests
 * Check your code is correct `make lint` and `make test`
-* Make a PR to the main repository
+* Submit a pull request to the main repository
 * Be patient, we will review your PR for sure.